-This type of methods assumes neither common IDs nor features, but instead assumes that all clients possess labels, allowing a common representation to be learned across clients.
+This method assumes neither common IDs nor features but assumes that all clients possess labels, allowing a common representation to be learned across clients.
 Since it is based on HFL, the participating entities are the same as in HFL.
 Gao et al. \cite{gao2019hhhfl} learns a common representation by exchanging the intermediate outputs with the server and reducing maximum mean discrepancy loss.
-Rakotomamonjy et al. \cite{rakotomamonjy2023personalised} proposed a method to learn a common representation by using Wasserstein distance for intermediate outputs, which enables that the clients only need to exchange statistical information such as mean and variance with the server.
+Rakotomamonjy et al. \cite{rakotomamonjy2023personalised} proposed a method to learn a common representation by using Wasserstein distance for intermediate outputs, which enables the clients only to exchange statistical information such as mean and variance with the server.